Adria-F/Game-Development/README.md

 - There is a switch button to toggle fullscreen.

+- The game can be paused at any time while in mid-game using the top-right button or 'ESC'.

 - UI element progress bar that can be decreasing or increasing and have multiple marks that can be active or unactive with diferent textures.

 		In mid-game, there is a bar that decreases overtime and shows the current trophy that would be obtained, each one turning dark after losing it.

-		There is a button to pause the game, it will open a menu with a progress bar that shows the current position of the player respect the level length.
+		When the game is paused, it will open a menu with a progress bar that shows the current position of the player respect the level length.

 - After completing the game, it will open a menu with the score , the trophy and the coins obtained.